 Limited ripping options, but handy if you just need to copy a disc in a hurry

-The full version DVDFab itself isn't free of charge.
-It installs as a trial version, but the DVDFab HD Decrypter – which you need for DVD and Blu-ray ripping – remains free forever.
+DVDFab is an unusual case.
+The full DVDFab suite isn't free of charge, but its DVD ripping component is.
+When you download the software, it installs as a trial version, but the DVDFab HD Decrypter – which you need for DVD and Blu-ray ripping – remains free forever.

 The free portion is rather limited, allowing you to rip discs in Full Disc or Main Movie modes only.
 This means that the free version is nowhere near as versatile as the other programs we've covered here, but it still has its place.